Rodney Roloff, Senior Mortgage Advisor specializing in VISA BORROWER LOAN PROGRAMS loans for California Written by Rodney Roloff

 Specialized lenders understand visa categories, renewal processes, and employment authorization requirements that affect mortgage qualification for non-permanent residents.

-Post-FHA Landscape Changes
+How Have Post-FHA Landscape Changes Affected Visa Borrower Loans?

 Major policy changes occurred in May 2025 when FHA eliminated loan eligibility for non-permanent residents, significantly affecting visa holder mortgage options.
+Prior to this change, many visa holders used FHA loans in California with low down payments.

 Conventional loans now represent the primary pathway for visa holder homeownership, requiring lenders who understand non-permanent resident qualification standards.